Back To Reality

 We're going to hear about Google and Facebook as well.

-And yet, through all of that, and then we had Anonymous, who was bragging that he was undermining the very mechanism of the internal Trump administration.
+that's going to at some point they will come clean will have to come clean and yet through all of that and then we had Anonymous, who was bragging that he was undermining the very mechanism of the internal Trump administration.

-And we had the generals and Admiral, Admiral
+And we had the generals, an admiral, Admiral

 You don't need to say that, right?